Unified framework for precise background modeling to enhance rare event detection at the Kuo-Sheng nuclear reactor laboratory: Conclusions

-To account for environmental sources of radioactivity, isotopes such as \(\mathrm{^{60}Co}\), \(\mathrm{^{54}Mn}\), and \(\mathrm{^{135}Xe}\) were simulated within the air gap between the copper end-cap and the NaI(Tl) ACV detector.
+\item To account for environmental sources of radioactivity, isotopes such as $^{60}$Co, $^{54}$Mn, and $^{135}$Xe were simulated within the air gap between the copper end-cap and the NaI(Tl) ACV detector.
 These isotopes originate from residual contamination in the surrounding materials or air and contribute significantly to the intermediate and high-energy regions of the spectrum.
-Specifically, \(\mathrm{^{60}Co}\) emits two nearly equal-intensity gamma rays at 1173.2~keV (99.85\%) and 1332.5~keV (99.98\%), while \(\mathrm{^{54}Mn}\) produces a strong single line at 834.8~keV (99.98\%).
-The noble gas isotope \(\mathrm{^{135}Xe}\), often generated through neutron activation or fission product decay, contributes a 249.8~keV gamma line with 90\% intensity.
-All individual isotope spectra were normalized and subsequently summed to yield the complete simulated background spectrum, representing the cumulative gamma activity expected under steady-state conditions.

-Each isotope simulation comprised five million primary decay events, ensuring high statistical precision.
-The simulation outputs were stored in ROOT-compatible files and analyzed using the ROOT data analysis framework, enabling detailed energy calibration, spectrum summation, and comparison with experimental results.
-To isolate gamma-induced events, an ACV threshold cut of 20~keV was applied to the simulated data.
-Since cosmic-ray-induced events were not modeled in \textsc{GEANT4}, the Cosmic Ray Veto (CRV) was intentionally excluded from the simulated analysis.

-Upon direct comparison between experimental and simulated spectra, three additional peaks were observed exclusively in the simulated spectrum within the low-energy region (0--100~keV).
-These peaks, appearing at 63.3~keV, 77~keV, and 87~keV, correspond to emissions from \(\mathrm{^{234}Th}\) (3.7\% intensity) and the X-ray transitions of \(\mathrm{^{214}Pb}\) (8.7\%) and \(\mathrm{^{212}Pb}\) (3.91\%), respectively.
-Their absence in the measured spectrum may be attributed to detector threshold effects, limited energy resolution, or veto suppression, and is currently under further investigation to determine whether these lines are experimentally suppressed or physically absent.
+The presence of intense $\gamma$-lines at 1173.2~keV and 1332.5~keV, each reaching $\sim$~0.1~counts~kg$^{-1}$keV$^{-1}$day$^{-1}$, together with a flat background below 100~keV, makes $^{60}$Co the dominant background contributor among these isotopes.
+In contrast the $\gamma$-peak at 834.8~keV from $^{54}$Mn, with a lower rate of $\sim$~10$^{-2}$~counts~kg$^{-1}$keV$^{-1}$day$^{-1}$ in low energy below 100~keV flat region, constitutes a manageable yet non-negligible component of the overall background. $^{135}$Xe registering a rate $\sim$~1.2$\times10^{-2}$~counts~kg$^{-1}$keV$^{-1}$day$^{-1}$ below 100~keV uniform region confirms itself the lowest contributor among environmental sources considered.
+Although contributing to the overall background, these sources are effectively controlled and suppressed through dedicated shielding strategies and careful operational practices, ensuring the integrity of the experimental measurements.